nathanpotter17/Layer-W/engine/walloc/walloc.md

   for sharing data between host and Wasm.
 - The WebAssembly module starts with a certain number of memory pages by default.
 Emscripten's default is 16 pages.
 This initial allocation is determined by EMCC or the Rust/WebAssembly compiler toolchain based on the static requirements of the program, with some extra space allocated for the heap.

-## Review: Ownership Model

-- Independent Reference Counting: Each arena (Render, Scene, Entity) has its own Arc<Mutex<>>, meaning its lifetime is managed independently.
-- No Hierarchical Ownership: When a SceneContext is dropped, it doesn't automatically drop the EntityContext objects created from it.
-Each has its own separate reference count.
-- Manual Reset Required: Without nested lifetimes, you need to explicitly call reset_tier() to clear a tier - dropping a SceneContext doesn't automatically reset its arena.

-- This approach gives you more flexibility but less automatic cleanup.
-  - Each arrow represents an Arc reference, and when all references to an arena are gone, the Arc is dropped, but the memory isn't reclaimed until you explicitly reset the arena.
-  - ```
-    Scene ------> has reference to ----> Scene Arena
-          |
-          +--> creates --> Entity A ------> has reference to ----> Entity Arena
-          |
-          +--> creates --> Entity B ------> has reference to ----> Entity Arena
-    ```

-## Advanced Considerations

-### Graduated Migration

-- Some objects might start in the bottom tier but need to be "promoted"
-- Implement a mechanism to copy objects to higher tiers when needed

-### Size Tuning

-- Different scene types will have different optimal arena sizes
-- Consider making these configurable or self-adjusting

 ## Technical Details

 - The allocator manages WebAssembly memory pages (64KB chunks) and provides a familiar malloc/free interface.
 It includes mechanisms for safely transferring data between JavaScript and WebAssembly memory spaces via typed arrays, with built-in bounds checking for memory safety.